 World-wide, the average age at which drinking alcohol first occurs is 12 years.
 About 80% of young people begin drinking alcoholic beverages regularly by age 15 or younger.
 That’s according to the World Health Organization (WHO).

 Countries may have age laws for drinking under various conditions.
 For example, for drinking with parents, in public, on private property, with parental approval, etc. Or they may combine different conditions.
 For example, drinking on private property with parental approval without their presence.
 Or drinking in public with a parent.

 The second sets minimum ages for buying alcohol beverages.
 Again, laws may set conditions.
 For example, a person may legally buy low alcohol proof beverages but not those of high proof.
 Or they may buy alcohol as part of police entrapment.

-Very commonly, countries or territories set minimum legal alcohol purchase ages without any minimum age for its consumption.
-Many listings of drinking ages actually use purchase ages for drinking ages!
+Very commonly, countries set lowest legal alcohol purchase ages.
+However, they don’t set any minimum age for its consumption.
+In fact, many listings of drinking ages actually use purchase ages for drinking ages!
 That is, compilers falsely assume that purchase ages and drinking ages are the same.

 II.
 World Legal Drinking Ages List

 - Brazil (19 in some provinces)